A father protocol for quantum broadcast channels: Abstract

 \section{Abstract}

 A new protocol for quantum broadcast channels based on the fully quantum Slepian-Wolf protocol is presented.
 The protocol yields an achievable rate region for entanglement-assisted transmission of quantum information through a quantum broadcast channel that can be considered the quantum analogue of Marton's region for classical broadcast channels.
-The protocol can be adapted to yield achievable rate regions for unassisted quantum communication and for entanglement-assisted classical communication.
+The protocol can be adapted to yield achievable rate regions for unassisted quantum communication and for entanglement-assisted classical communication; in the case of unassisted transmission, the region we obtain has no independent constraint on the sum rate, only on the individual transmission rates.
 Regularized versions of all three rate regions are provably optimal.